 Bruno Tonioli may not appear in person on Strictly Come Dancing this year, it's been reported.

-Bruno missed last year's show due to the pandemic, appearing only virtually on Sunday night's results show.
+Bruno sat out last year's show due to the pandemic, appearing only virtually on Sunday night's results show.

-With the prospect of continued travel restrictions between the UK and US, it's claimed Bruno has already "ruled out" taking part in this year's Strictly in person.
+With the prospect of continued travel and quarantine restrictions between the UK and US, it's claimed Bruno could also miss year's Strictly in person.

-The Sun newspaper reports that Bruno is unable to commit to both Strictly and its American version, Dancing with the Stars.
+The Sun newspaper previously reported that Bruno was unable to commit to both Strictly and its American version, Dancing with the Stars.

 A source said "irreplaceable" Bruno "will be back" in 2022.